vitessio/website/content/en/docs/20.0/user-guides/configuration-basic/global-topo.md

 --topo_implementation=etcd2 --topo_global_server_address=<comma_separated_addresses> --topo_global_root=/vitess/global
 ```

-To avoid repetition we will use `<topo_flags>` in our examples to signify the above flags.

 Note that the topo implementation for etcd is `etcd2`.
 This is because Vitess uses the v2 API of etcd.

 {{< info >}}